 *

 We've asked none other than Caroline Mair to jazz things up the way only she can ... on Saturday 18 October 2008 at GREEN CARPET – Greenlight Network’s 2nd annual fundraising environmental concert.
-Spend a few moments with us and read what this talented songstress has to say about her journey from singing in showers to the stage.
+Spend a few moments with us and read what this talented songstress has to say about her journey from singing in showers to the stage.1.
+At what age did you start singing?

 Well, I’ve been singing in the shower for as long as I can remember, but I’ve been ridiculously shy until this year.
 I was in and out of choirs, but I hate choirs, and I would sing at university once in a while.
 But I went through a couple of things last year, and I guess it got me thinking about the things I really wanted out of life.
 So I jumped up one day and went to Satchmo’s during my lunch break, and waited there every day for three days for as long as I could so they could hear me sing.
 And they listened, and they liked, and I’ve grown in confidence since then.